 Step 2: Apply to the Educational Opportunity Program (EOP)

 * Complete additional EOP questions including:

-Step 3: Submit the GS Prospective Student Application by January 15
+Step 3: Submit the GS Prospective Student Application by January 15 (of each year)

 Office Location & Hours